Services Contacts Free Consultation via WhatsApp

 Do I need an apostille on documents for the UAE?

 No, the UAE does not accept apostilles — only consular legalization.
 The UAE is not a party to the 1961 Hague Convention, so an apostille has no legal force in the Emirates.
-The only way to make a Russian document valid in the UAE is to go through the full certification chain: notary → Minjust → MFA → UAE Embassy in Moscow.
+The only way to make a Russian document valid in the UAE is to go through the full certification chain: notary → Minjust → MID → UAE Embassy in Moscow.

 How long does consular legalization for the UAE take?

 On average, 2 to 6 weeks.
 The timeline depends on the document type, workload of government agencies, and the UAE Embassy.
-Each stage takes 3–5 business days (Minjust, MFA) and 5–10 business days (UAE Embassy).
+Each stage takes 3–5 business days (Minjust, MID) and 5–10 business days (UAE Embassy).
 With expedited processing through agencies, timelines can be reduced to 1–2 weeks, but this costs more.

 Can I legalize a copy of a document for the UAE?